Cracking The Code: A Deep Dive Into The Surface Area Of A Sphere

 dl = √(dx² + dy²)

-Now that we have an expression for the infinitesimal arc length (dl), we can determine the area of a small portion of each ring.
-This area (dA) is approximately the product of the ring’s circumference (2πy, where ‘y‘ is the ring’s radius) and the arc length (dl):
+The area of a small portion of a ring (dA) is approximately given by the product of the ring’s circumference and the arc length:

 dA = 2πy dl

-Let’s consider the sphere centered at the origin (0,0,0) with radius ‘r‘.
-The equation of the circle formed by slicing the sphere in the x-y plane is:
+For a sphere centered at the origin with radius r, the equation of the circle in the x-y plane is:

 x² + y² = r²